SamirTalwar/memory-loss/README.md

 - [x] Make the maximum cookie expiry time customizable.
 - [x] Prompt the user to configure the extension on installation.
 - [x] Provide a button to overwrite cookie expiry times for pre-existing cookies.
+- [ ] Limit cookies set in JavaScript, as opposed to headers.
 - [ ] Optionally overwrite cookie expiry times for pre-existing cookies on startup.
 - [ ] Optionally wipe session cookies on startup.
 - [ ] Customize the maximum cookie expiry time per domain.